ibnusyuhadap3/slim-lite-configuration/README.md

 ### Access Specific Configuration Item

-In fact, when we want to access specific item, it can be done with two possible ways in a route as well
+In fact, when we want to access specific item of configuration, it can be done with two possible ways in a route as well

 ```
 $settings = $this->settings;